watson-developer-cloud/assistant-toolkit/integrations/extensions/README.md

     - Search on `catalog_item_id` and replace all uuid values with your extension ID from the previous step.
     - Save the file.
     <br>
-    **Important Note**: If you have mulitple custom extensions, make sure you replace the correct `catalog_item_id` for each respective action.
+    **Important Note**: If you have multiple custom extensions, make sure you replace the correct `catalog_item_id` for each respective action.
     <br>
     ![modify-skill](./assets/modify-skill.gif)
 1. Upload your modified actions skill.